cse-sim/cse/doc/src/records/top-members.md

 **nSubhrTicks=*int***

-Number of subhour ticks used per *nSubSteps* in the simulation.
+Number of subhour ticks used per *nSubSteps* for DHWSYS simulation.

-*Warning:* nSubhrTicks is in an experimental phase.
+*Note:* This input is currently used only for experimental purposes.

 <%= member_table(
   units: "",